linrongbin16/commons.nvim/docs/commons_tables.md

 ##### `every`

-Whether all entries are satisfied the unary detect function.
+Whether all entries are satisfied the predicate function.

 ?> This API usually can be named to `allOf`, `allMatch` in other programming languages.